 Our bedroom was very comfortable with a sitting room, a queen size bed with crisp white linen sheets and lots of pillows.
-So much space for us to sit down and relax after a day on the road traveling.
+So much space for us to sit down and relax after a day on the road travelling.

 We were looking forward to enjoying their award-winning Restaurant with dishes created by Head Chef and joint Owner David Fitzgibbon.

 We dined on fish cakes and vegetable soup for starters, breast of chicken and vegetable risotto for the mains.
 We were recommended to try the Granfort Sauvignon Blanc to complement the dishes, it was a great choice.

 Who could resist the hot chocolate pudding for dessert?
 Our dishes were perfectly presented with the best ingredients sourced from local providers.
 A very memorable evening, we were not disappointed.
 We must return to try the seafood sourced from the estuary and to enjoy a pint of Guinness at their Bar with the locals.